intake/xrviz/docs/source/projection.rst

 .. note::
         1. The widgets in this tab are enabled only if both ``x`` and ``y`` are data coordinates.
-        2. `basemap` are `projection` are mutually exclusive options i.e it is not possible to have them both enabled simultaneously.
+        2. `basemap` and `projection` are mutually exclusive options i.e it is not possible to have them both enabled simultaneously.